the-eco-foundation/eco-routes/README.md

 ### Intent Fulfillment / Execution

 Intent fulfillment lives on the `Inbox`, which lives on the destination chain. `Fillers` interact with this contract to `fulfill` Users' intents.
-At time of launch, solving will be private, restricted only to a whitelisted set of filler addresses while we live test the system, but it will soon become possible for anyone to fill orders.
+At time of launch solving may be private, restricted only to a whitelisted set of filler addresses while we live test the system, but it will soon become possible for anyone to fill orders.

 ### Intent Proving